Azure/iotedge-lorawan-starterkit/Docs/devguide.md

 ![schema](/Docs/Pictures/detailedschema.jpg)

 1. Once the IoT Edge engine start on the Edge device, the code modules are downloaded from the Azure Container Registry.
-2. The module containing the ```LoRaWan network server``` is downloaded on the Edge device
+1. The module containing the ```LoRaWan network server``` is downloaded on the Edge device

-Notes:
+> Notes:
+>

-- The LoRaWanPktFwdModule can be replaced by the [LoRaWan Packet Forwarder for RAK833-USB](/Docs/LoRaWanPktFwdRAK833USB) if you have a RAK833 connected thru USB
+> - The LoRaWanPktFwdModule can be replaced by the [LoRaWan Packet Forwarder for RAK833-USB](/Docs/LoRaWanPktFwdRAK833USB) if you have a RAK833 connected thru USB
-- The LoRaWan gateway must implement a UDP server on port 1680 to forward the LoRa commands from/to the ```LoRaWan Network Server``` module.
+> - The LoRaWan gateway must implement a UDP server on port 1680 to forward the LoRa commands from/to the ```LoRaWan Network Server``` module.
 In our case it is called ```LoRaWan Packet Forwarder```

-3. The LoRaWan Network Server request status for the LoRa devices.
+1. The LoRaWan Network Server request status for the LoRa devices.
 The Azure Function ```LoraKeysManagerFacade``` is used to aquire the device identity from IoT Hub.
-4. In the case you're using the demo device with the automatic deployment Azure Resource Manager (ARM) template: the Azure function ```LoraKeysManagerFacade``` will register the device ```47AAC86800430028``` into the Azure IoT Hub for you.
-Otherwise you need to provision a device yourself in IoT Hub: [device provisioning ](/README.md/#lora-device-provisioning)
+1. In the case you're using the demo device with the automatic deployment Azure Resource Manager (ARM) template: the Azure function ```LoraKeysManagerFacade``` will register the device ```47AAC86800430028``` into the Azure IoT Hub for you.
+Otherwise you need to provision a device yourself in IoT Hub: [device provisioning](/README.md/#lora-device-provisioning)
-5. The Azure function ```LoraKeysManagerFacade``` sends back the device identity to the module
+1. The Azure function ```LoraKeysManagerFacade``` sends back the device identity to the module
-6. The ```LoRaWan Network Server``` module:
+1. The ```LoRaWan Network Server``` module:

     - instantiate the device on the LoRa Gateway if needed
     - gather the LoRa sensor data from the LoRaWan gateway thru the ```LoRaWan Packet Forwarder```
     - decode the LoRa data if requested

-7. Publish the LoRa sensor data to Azure IoT Hub
+1. Publish the LoRa sensor data to Azure IoT Hub

 Another view of the architecture and a more message driven view is the following: